Antarctic krill: Escape reaction

 Krill use an escape reaction to evade predators, swimming backwards very quickly by flipping their rear ends.
 This swimming pattern is also known as lobstering.
 Krill can reach speeds of over 0.6 m/s.
 The trigger time to optical stimulus is, despite the low temperatures, only 55 ms.

 Genome

 The genome of E. superba spans about 48 GB and is thus one of the largest in the animal kingdom and the largest that has been assembled to date.
 Its content of repetitive DNA is about 70% and may reach up to 92.45% after additional repeat annotation, which is also the largest fraction known of any genome.
 There is no evidence of polyploidy.
 Shao et al. annotated 28,834 protein-coding genes in the Antarctic krill genome, which is similar to other animal genomes.
-Notably, the gene and intron lengths of Antarctic krill are notably shorter than those of lungfishes and Mexican axolotl, two other animals with giant genomes.
+The gene and intron lengths of Antarctic krill are notably shorter than those of lungfishes and Mexican axolotl, two other animals with giant genomes.